Sunil-Lore/getCSS-lite/README.md

-# getcss-lite
+# getCSS-lite
-Lightweight and compact version of getcss framework.
+Lightweight and compact version of getCSS framework.